Ka'ak

 Ka'ak (كَعك /ar/, also transliterated kaak), is a baked good of varying types produced throughout the Arab world and the Near East.
 The bread, in Middle Eastern countries, is similar to a dry and hardened biscuit and mostly ring-shaped.
-A similar pastry called "kue kaak" is also popular in Indonesia.
+A similar pastry called kue kaak is also popular in Indonesia.
+Some varieties found in the Levant are soft leavened breads coated with sesame seeds.

 History

-Mentions of ka'ak can be found in the 10th Century work by Ibn Sayyar al-Warraq.

-Ka'ak is attested to in the Kitab al Wusla il al Habib Ibn al-Adim, which originates from Syria in the 13th century.
-The Kitab al Wusla il al Habib gives three recipes for Ka'ak.
-Date-filled, ring-shaped ka'ak cookies were also mentioned.
+Ka'ak is mentioned in the 10th century Kitāb al-Ṭabīkh by Ibn Sayyar al-Warraq.
+It is also attested to in the 13th-century Syrian cookbook Kitab al-Wuslah ila l-habib, which gives three recipes for ka'ak.
+It also mentions date-filled, ring-shaped ka'ak cookies.

 Variations

 Bread rings

-Ka'ak can refer to a bread commonly consumed throughout the Levant that is made in a large ring-shape and is covered with sesame seeds.
+Ka'ak is a common ring-shaped bread in Levantine cuisine covered with sesame seeds.
 Fermented chickpeas are used as a leavening agent.
 Widely sold by street vendors, it is usually eaten as a snack or for breakfast with za'atar.

-Tunisian Jews also make a slightly sweet-and-salty version of the pastry, but don't use a yeast-based dough.
-In Egypt, usually at wedding parties, a variation made with almonds, known as kahk bi loz, is served.
+Tunisian Jews also make a slightly sweet-and-salty version of the pastry, but do not use a yeast-based dough.
+In Egypt, a variant made with almonds, kahk bi loz, is often served at weddings.